 - the interest, which is the charge made by the lender until the loan is paid back.

 When you take out a mortgage you have to say how you will pay it back.
 This can be either via repayment (capital plus interest), interest-only or a combination of the two.
 With an interest-only mortgage you have to be able to show how you will repay the capital at the end of the term.
 Read our guide below to find out more about the different ways you can repay a mortgage.

 Mortgages come with fixed or variable interest rates.
 With a fixed-rate mortgage your repayments will be the same for a certain period of time regardless of what interest rates are doing in the wider market.
 If you have a variable rate mortgage, the rate you pay could move up or down.
 Find out more in our guide below.

 Work out what you can afford.
 Your home may be repossessed if you don’t keep up with mortgage repayments.

 Before you sign on the dotted line, you must be sure you can afford your mortgage repayments.
-If you fall into arrears, you may find it hard to borrow in the future – and in the worst case you could lose your home.
+If you fall into arrears, you may find it hard to borrow in the future.

 Where to get a mortgage